-This is a sponsored post* Mary Dell writes: The page on the family calendar may be labeled August but, whenever I see that word, my mind reads back-to-school shopping.
+The page on the family calendar may be labeled August but, whenever I see that word, my mind reads back-to-school shopping.
 The countdown is now merely days, no longer months, until my husband and I drop off our youngest at college.
-Shopping for freshman year has been unlike any other that has gone before and, although we are now fairly organized, one final line on the dorm to-do list remains.
+Shopping for freshman year for a college bound kid has been unlike any other that has gone before and, although we are now fairly organized, one final line on the dorm to-do list remains.
 I want to sit down with our daughter and review the technology she is taking with her and upgrade or adjust where needed.

 If you have a teenager at home, you already know how dependent he is on tech devices for both his social and academic life.
 Our kids going off to college will take their handhelds and their habits onto campus and will immediately plug into the college’s network.
 (BTW, one bit of advice is to have the phone number and email address of the IT department handy in case the process is not exactly seamless.)

 I envision my daughter on move-in day carrying a box up the stairs to her dorm room with as much care as if she was holding a beating heart for an organ transplant.
 Inside will be a laptop, chargers, surge protector, printer, USB drive, a portable external drive, a tablet with bluetooth enabled keyboard, earbuds and noise-cancelling headphones.
 Her smart phone will be in her back pocket.